nidi3/apikana-java/README.md

 ### Create the API documentation

-Just simply run `mvn install` and see the documentation at `http://localhost:8333`.
+Just simply run `mvn install`.
+This generates pojos from the given typescript models and a HTML documentation of the API, available at `http://localhost:8333`.

 There is a complete [documentation](https://nidi3.github.io/apikana-java/site/generate-mojo.html) of the maven plugin.